-This deliverable is the first of three deliverables regarding the PEDR of DREAM project.
-The two subsequent reports shall be further elaborated, updated and published, at midterm (M18) and at the end of the DREAM project (M36).
+This deliverable is the second of three deliverables regarding the PEDR of DREAM project.
+The last report shall be further elaborated, updated and published at the end of the DREAM project (M36).

-This first release (M3) includes formulation of DREAM project Dissemination and Exploitation (D&E) strategy and an action plan for D&E activities concentrated on the first and second year (October 2016 - March 2018) of DREAM project with a view of the third year.
+This second release (M18) includes formulation of DREAM project Dissemination and Exploitation (D&E) strategy and an action plan for D&E activities concentrated on the second period (April 2018-September 2019) of DREAM project with a view of the third year.